maupilia/SRT/sphinx/_build/html/_sources/Figures/Err-fig/Err-fig.txt

 ========

 The real-time monitoring of the wind velocity is performed with the meteoClient on a nuraghe-mng shell: ``$ meteoClient``.
-If the wind speed exceeds 60 km/h, the antenna must be stowed immediately.
+The red horizontal line corresponds to 60 km/h, the limit for observing with SRT.

         .. _srt_windspeed:

      	.. figure:: srt_windspeed.png
 	   :align: center

-           The wind speed exceeds 60 km/h, as indicated with the red horizontal line.
+           The antenna must be stowed immediately when the wind speed exceeds 60km/h.